gettingalex/linux-server-config/README.md

 ```
 sudo virtualenv venv
 ```
-2. Activate the virtual envionemtn and install Flask in the environment
+2. Activate the virtual environment and install Flask in the environment
 ```
 source venv/bin/activate
 ```
 ```
 sudo pip install Flask
 ```
-You can test your app with sudo python __init__.py.
+You can test your app with sudo python \__init__.py.
 Test the main one or just a simple one if you want verify your configuration before you clone your main project

 To deactivate the environment, give the following command:
 ```